d0nh3art/EnsWilde/README.md

 > **Please back up your data before using!**

 ## Features
-* **Disable call recording notification sound:** Turns off the audible warning when recording calls.
+* **Disable call recording notification sound:** Turns off the audible alert when call recording starts.
-* **Change Apple Wallet background image:** Customize the Wallet pass/card background appearance.
+* **Change Apple Wallet background image:** Customize the background appearance of Wallet passes/cards.
 * **Edit MobileGestalt file (advanced):** Modify MobileGestalt configuration values (for advanced users).
+* **Change Passcode background:** Customize the numeric keypad appearance using the `.passthm` interface.
-* **On-device patching (no PC required):** Works as a standalone app after initial setup.
+* **On-device patching (no PC required):** Operates as a standalone app after the initial setup.
-* **More features coming soon:** Development is ongoing to add new capabilities.
+* **More features coming soon:** Development is ongoing to introduce additional capabilities.

 ## Getting Your .mobiledevicepairing File